1 Abstract¶

 Jupyter notebooks are also useful for other types of documentation that benefits from an integration with software.
 For example, technical notes could be written as Jupyter notebooks.
 The nbreport platform is also built around the concept of using Jupyter notebooks to generate regular reports augmented with templated computations.

-6.3 C++ examples
+6.3 C++ examples¶

 Together, doctests and Jupyter Notebooks cover scenarios for most of the examples that LSST might want to write.
-One scenario that isn’t addressed, though, are C++ examples that are currently found in the examples directories of packages.
-Neither doctests nor Jupyter Notebooks support C++ code.

-6.4 Summary of documentation scenarios and technologies
+6.4 Summary of documentation scenarios and technologies¶

 In summary, these are technologies that DM should adopt to produce examples and the appropriate scenarios for each technology:

-Python doctests
+- Python doctests

-• “Examples” sections of Python docstrings.
+- “Examples” sections of Python docstrings.

-• Python API demos and how-tos integrated with reStructuredText/Sphinx documentation.
+- Python API demos and how-tos integrated with reStructuredText/Sphinx documentation.

-• Pure-Python tutorials written in reStructuredText/Sphinx.
+- Pure-Python tutorials written in reStructuredText/Sphinx.

-Jupyter Notebooks
+- Jupyter Notebooks

-Files in examples
+- Files in

-• Examples written in C++ that are referenced from reStructuredText/Sphinx documentation.
+- Examples written in C++ that are referenced from reStructuredText/Sphinx documentation.

-6.5 Types of examples not directly covered by adopted technologies
+6.5 Types of examples not directly covered by adopted technologies¶

 Some scenarios are not well covered by the adopted technologies.
 These are:

-• UI-based tutorials
+- UI-based tutorials

-• Project-building tutorials
+- Project-building tutorials

 LSST will use UI-based tutorials in documentation of the Science Platform.
 There isn’t a technology that combines the content of a UI-based tutorial with a machine-testable plan.
 In industry, UI-based tutorials are often periodically reviewed and updated by a QA or documentation team.
 It’s conceivable that UI tutorials could be co-developed with a Selenium test script (or similar).
 Selenium is also commonly used in industry to generate screenshots for UI-based tutorials since it’s often the appearance of the UI that changes most frequently.